swellstores/swell-sdk/packages/js/README.md

-# Swell-JS
+# @swell/js

 ## Description

-Swell-js is a JavaScript SDK that connects to Swell's Front-end API, providing helper methods for common data transforms and for the actions needed to create storefronts and purchase flows.
+@swell/js is a JavaScript SDK that connects to Swell's Front-end API, providing helper methods for common data transforms and for the actions needed to create storefronts and purchase flows.

 ## Getting Started

-The first step in setting up swell-js for usage is to initialize your client.
+The first step in setting up @swell/js for usage is to initialize your client.

 ```typescript
 const options: SwellClientInitOptions = {